 This procedure is for QuerySurge Agents deployed on Windows.
 The drivers on which this procedure is based are the Cloudera Hive JDBC drivers, which may be downloaded from the Cloudera website.
-We strongly encourage using an updated version of these drivers.
+Use a current version of these drivers.
 The setup here assumes that your Hive server uses Kerberos authentication with an LDAP server in the background.

 1. JDBC Driver files and related files

 1a.
 Download the Cloudera driver zip, and select the JDBC 4.1 drivers.
 The "Cloudera-JDBC Driver-for-Apache-Hive-Install-Guide" pdf that comes with the driver download has a full description of the driver setup and options; this article is based in part on these instructions.
-You will need to distribute all the driver jar files to each QuerySurge Agent (depending on version, your download may have multiple jar files or it may have a single jar file).
+You will need to distribute the driver jar files to each QuerySurge Agent (depending on version, your download may have multiple jar files or it may have a single jar file).

 Deploy the driver jars to your Agent(s); you can find instructions for this procedure here.

 Note: If you have previously deployed Hive driver jars, you should remove them from the Agent jdbc directory before you deploy new driver jar(s).

 2. Kerberos Configuration Files